 After claims verification, RPA can help insurance agents in determining the eligibility of claims by comparing them against the pre-determined rules set by insurers.
-AI-enabled RPA in insurance claims processing can easily flag claims that require attention and ensure that claims are adjudicated accurately and efficiently.
+Claims process automation can easily flag claims that require attention and ensure that claims are adjudicated accurately and efficiently.
 Also, an RPA chatbot can help in appealing for claims in case claims are denied.

 Claims Settlement and Communication